Gain the necessary real-world experience you need to enter the workforce through an internship.

 Learning objectives are goals.
 They're things that you aim to learn by the end of your internship.
 These are not tasks, but they are drawn from the tasks that you will complete.
 Here are additional tips for writing acceptable learning objectives:

-- Read over them before submitting them to the faculty coordinator.
+- Read over them before submitting them to the Internship Coordinator.
 You may feel that you're pressed for time and just want to get them done and submitted, but if you submit them without looking over them, you run the risk of having them sent back to you for revisions.

 - List your learning objective, then use a short paragraph to describe how you're going to meet that objective.
 Follow the format of the sample that was given.
 There are additional sample paragraphs below for more help.